muggy8/improbable/have-and-havenot/rM7jQact.md

 "Doesn't the school perform only one pre-exam trial per day?"
 Hannah added.

 "Well... you're not wrong.
-But that's mostly for the teacher's don't tire out.
+But that's mostly to prevent the teachers from tiring out.
 As for me, I'm not quite like the average teacher at the school."
 I replied.

 The two took a look at each other for a bit before one of them walked forwards.